Magazine

 About the Magazine specialization

 The Magazine specialization explores the nuances of reporting, writing, building and editing cohesive long-form narrative pieces as well as magazine-styled short-form features and profiles.
 It emphasizes learning how the media industry works, how to use magazine devices to tell stories across different media, and how to connect to the magazine industry whether you want to work in Chicago, New York City or other parts of the country.
+We place particular emphasis on connecting you with industry leaders in New York through dedicated mentorship and innovative co-curricular opportunities.

 Why magazine journalism?